Lounek09/Cyberia/README.md

      - The `cyberia` systemd service has already been created and is working (see step 5).
      - SSH key authentication is configured for the deployment user.

      The script stops and starts the `cyberia` service using `sudo`.
-Configure passwordless sudo for the deployment user by running `sudo visudo` and adding:
+Configure passwordless sudo for the deployment user by running `sudo visudo` and adding.
+Replace *salamandra* with your user:
      ```text
      salamandra ALL=(root) NOPASSWD: /bin/systemctl stop cyberia, /bin/systemctl start cyberia, /bin/systemctl restart cyberia
      ```
-     Replace *salamandra* with your deployment user if necessary.

 3. **Configure Caddy:**
    Edit the Caddy configuration file located at `/etc/caddy/Caddyfile` to include the following block.
 Replace *your-domain.com* with your actual domain: